 I have also been learning how to handle the many house and property issues which creep up on a daily basis.
 I’ve learned to ask for help and hire experts who can solve issues like broken stoves and stuck drainage pipes, but I’ve also learned that there are things which I can do to avoid problems before they arise.
 The old adage, “A stitch in time….” is very true!
 It helps to know where the well-pump turn-off value is too.

 There was a time when the mere thought of handling large gatherings at meals, organizing classes day-in-and-day-out, and maintaining a bustling home would have sent me into a panic.
 But panic really isn’t an option.
 In every home, the hardest part is being involved in the daily lives of those around you.
 I should say, being aware of the spiritual welfare of those around you.
 The “stitch in time” adage applies.
 As human beings, we go through an incredible amount of change and stress in the course of a day, a week, a month and a lifetime.
 What happened yesterday may still color our mood tomorrow.
 In today’s techno, information overloaded society, this is especially true.
 Our kids are immersed in a turbulent sea of information and disinformation.
 Recognizing mood swings, depression, creeping irritation, a deep-seeded sadness, over-arching pride, or a whole host of other emotional and spiritual dangers is vastly important for the success of a family.
 And deciding which action to take involves another field of expertise.
 Not something one learns in a day…it takes a lifetime.

 But in all these learning experiences, I have found one common ingredient: to care makes learning meaningful.
 Whether I am learning how to teach, how to fix a faucet, how to love, I know that the most vital aspect of life-long learning is the love with which we approach the situation, be it a lecture or a broken heart.

-If I have learned anything, it is that love is life.
+If I have learned anything, it is that love itself is life.